Family of Barack Obama: Charles Thomas Payne (1925–2014)

 Charles Thomas Payne is Madelyn Dunham's younger brother and Obama's great-uncle.
 He was born in 1925.
 Payne served during World War II in the U.S. Army 89th Infantry Division.
 Obama has often described Payne's role in liberating the Ohrdruf forced labor camp.
 There was brief media attention when Obama mistakenly identified the camp as Auschwitz during the campaign.
 In 2009, Payne spoke about his war experience: Ohrdruf was in that string of towns going across, south of Gotha and Erfurt.
 Our division was the first one in there.
 When we arrived there were no German soldiers anywhere around that I knew about.
 There was no fighting against the Germans, no camp guards.
 The whole area was overrun by people from the camp dressed in the most pitiful rags, and most of them were in a bad state of starvation.

 Payne appeared in the visitor's gallery at the Democratic National Convention in Denver, Colorado, when his great-nephew was nominated for President.
 He was the assistant director of the University of Chicago's Library.

 Ralph Dunham (1916–2012)

-Ralph Dunham was Stanley Dunham's older brother and Obama's great-uncle, he served in the U.S. Army as an assignment and personnel officer during World War II.
+Ralph Dunham was Stanley Dunham's older brother and Obama's great-uncle, who served in the U.S. Army as an assignment and personnel officer during World War II.
 He landed at Normandy's Omaha Easy Red Beach on D-Day plus four, and moved with troops in the fighting through France, Italy and Germany.